 Education breeds understanding, compassion, and – most importantly – tolerance.
 It gives individuals the power to be critical of information and propaganda and to make up their own minds about a topic.
 A well-educated person will not blindly follow another, no matter how charismatic that leader might be.

-If we taught school children about religion — and not just Christianity but Islam, Judaism, Hinduism and perhaps even Buddhism – we would be more likely to breed a generation of tolerant and compassionate citizens.
+If we taught school children about religion, we would be more likely to breed a generation of tolerant and compassionate citizens.
 More importantly, if we taught in schools the difference between mainstream religious beliefs and extremist interpretations, we would have a greater chance of deterring people from a path of radicalisation.

 Religion ranks as one of the most divisive factors in the world today.
 Many religious believers have only a cursory knowledge of their own faith, and know next to nothing about the beliefs of other religions.
 This is something like learning geography by memorising the names and capitals of all the countries in Europe, but never finding out about other countries and continents which lie beyond those borders.

 Teaching about religions is not advocating for them any more than teaching about war advocates for war.
 Not opening the minds of children to world religions and myths denies each successive generation the opportunity to learn this critical part of their human heritage, and to understand that there is a world beyond their own doorstep – and it is down to them to choose what they choose to believe.

 A neutral and fair minded study of religion would include the alternatives to religion too — atheism, free thought, philosophical inquiry; all of the many approaches that humans have pursued.
 I know that some people will object.
 They will say that the responsibility for religious education lies with our religious institutions not the public schools.
 But what we are talking about here is not learning the exclusive truth-claims of this or that denomination.
 It is a broad-based exploration of how people have sought meaning and direction in life.